-The initial stages of your therapy journey can be full of questions, and many times, the most common questions involve the frequency and effectiveness of the sessions themselves.
+The initial stages of your therapy journey can be full of questions, and many times, the most common questions involve the frequency and effectiveness of the therapy sessions themselves.
 When starting anything, it's natural to want to know what to expect in terms of results.
-How quickly will we see the outcome that we want?
+How many sessions before we see the outcome that we want?
 And what do we have to do to get it?
-Many clients ask the same questions and much of this is answered by taking a look at the frequency of your therapy sessions.
+Many clients ask the same questions and much of this is answered by taking a look at how often you see your therapist.

 When thinking about success rates, there are two important stages to consider: “reliable improvement” and “full recovery,” each one with their own general timeline.
 While multiple sessions are definitely required, reliable improvement - meaning noticeable positive effects - has been found to be achieved in a relatively short amount of time.
-According to research, quite a few clients (about 30%), may only need three or so sessions to achieve very worthwhile benefits.
-About 50% are likely to have achieved worthwhile benefit after eight sessions and approximately 75% after fourteen.
+According to research, quite a few clients (about 30%), may only need three or so therapy sessions to achieve very worthwhile benefits to their mental health.
+About 50% are likely to have achieved worthwhile benefit after eight therapy sessions and approximately 75% after fourteen.
 Full recovery, then, further depends on the depth and nature of your particular situation and varies pretty widely.
 Weekly therapy can generally help speed up your recovery as the things you discuss during your weekly session with your therapist stay top of mind as you go about your daily life.

 As in most areas of our lives, commitment and hard work make a big difference.
-With cognitive and behavioral therapies, clients who actively work on relevant challenges or homework between therapy sessions add considerably to the effectiveness of therapy.
-The more you apply yourself to the process, the faster you’ll start to see benefits in your mental health and treatment outcomes.
+With cognitive and behavioral therapies, clients who actively work on relevant challenges or homework between therapy sessions, especially in weekly sessions, add considerably to the effectiveness of therapy.
+Regardless of therapy model, the more you apply yourself to the process, the faster you’ll start to see benefits in your mental health and treatment outcomes.

-As far as journeys go, your therapy sessions offer a pathway to better mental health, more refined coping mechanisms, improved sleep - the list goes on and on.
+As far as journeys go, your therapy sessions offer a pathway to better mental health, more refined coping mechanisms and skills, improved sleep - the list goes on and on.
 Working closely with a trusted therapist that is a good fit for you in weekly sessions can bring out noticeable improvements rather quickly when you consider how long you may have been living without therapy and trying to handle everything yourself.
-Since we are often biased, bringing a neutral party such as a therapist onto your team and following their lead is a great way to bring about meaningful change - you’ll see that a weekly commitment is well worth the time and effort.
+Since we are often biased, bringing a neutral party such as a therapist onto your team and following their lead is a great way to bring about meaningful change - you’ll see that a weekly commitment to therapy is well worth the time and effort.